 Balance due 2/13/25

-Alexandra, Nancy, Dustin met with Chante last week to confirm menu and seating arrangements
+Alexandra, Nancy, Dustin met with Chante last week to confirm menu and seating arrangements.
+All the food orders are finalized.

+Coffee/Bfast table will be moved off to side.
+Ask Chante if there will be other events off the hall to the left of the entrance doors.
+Dustin to send email.

-Coffee/Bfast table will be moved off to sideOptions to add more vendor tables – do we want to do this?
+Options to add more vendor tables – do we want to do this?
+Yes, add one if we can move the three tables near registration.

 Question on additional tables in lunch room: Right now we have 21 tables (20 have 8 seats, 1 has 9 seats) – Can seat 169.
 They can fit 25 tables – do we want to add more?

+Nancy to share with Iris the discount room code (SCR).

+No parking.
+Gates will be up due to construction.

 Raffle :

-$800 Budget
+$1,000 Budget. $600 spent so far.
+Alexandra to buy more

-What raffle prizes do we have?Nancy to rent tumbler?
+What raffle prizes do we have? (air tags, I pad, bose speaker, ninja blender)

+Nancy to rent tumbler.
+Yes.
+Dustin to ask Chantel for a high top for this.

 Before Seminar:

 Collect presentations, presenter and moderator bios –due by February 3rd? – each review to remind presenter of due date.
+Each reviewer to get.
+Dustin to get from the moderators.
+Save in Google Drive.
+Keep intros short.

-Invite speakers and moderators to dinner – Dinner Reservation is for 6pm – Dustin to confirm
+Invite speakers and moderators to dinner – Dinner Reservation is for 6pm .
+Landon to email the primary presenters about it.
+Primary presenters should reach out to other presenters.

-Ensure that website and flyer is up to date with membership
+Ensure that website and flyer is up to date with membership.
+Adam confirmed they are.

+Pads of paper have shipped.
+No update on the pens.

+Nancy will bring the banners (big and small)

+Dustin to bring laptop and pointer.

+Dustin to prepare PPT with vendors logos and share with group.
+Dustin to also prepare handouts for day of.
+Have ready for 2/10, send Friday before.

-Any changes to Agenda need to send to Iris by ASAP
+Any changes to Agenda need to send to Iris by ASAP (by 2/7)

 Iris to print meal tickets and name badges.
+Adam can reopen registration day-of if needed.
+Will have blank badges and sharpies to be able to make our own.
+Iris.

 Obtain Green, Yellow and Red Card Stock for notifying presenter on time remaining – Iris will check if she has these at home.
+Iris to bring the colored cards to indicate time remaining (green, yellow, red, 10/5/2 min).

 Anticipated head/menu count to Hilton Friday Jan 31st, final by Monday Feb 10th.

+Dustin to send out invite for another BOD meeting 2/5 or 2/6

 Day of the Seminar

-Board to arrive at Hilton Concord at 7 am to set up
+Board to arrive at Hilton Concord at 7 am to set up (Iris and Nancy and maybe Adam will stay at the hotel).

 Nancy to bring banners day of seminar.

+Nancy to download PPTs on a flash drive.

+Put 1 drink ticket into the name tags

 Landon to notify all registrants Monday based on sample email from Iris.

+Fidel will be photographer.

 Parking is included in the conference package: the gates will be open for the entire event (Hilton is undergoing a project to replace them so they will be out of order in open position)